-A licensee offers half-price drinks on Saint Patrick's day to all patrons who wear a green hat.
+A licensee offers half-price drinks on Saint Patrick's Day to all patrons who wear a green hat.
 All other drinks are provided at full price.

-As the half-price drinks are provided to the green hat wearers in arm's length transactions in the ordinary course of the licensee's business, the expenditure on the drinks is excluded from Part A of the Schedule and is fully deductible to the licensee.
+As the half-price drinks are provided to the green hat wearers in arm's length transactions in the ordinary course of the licensee's business, the expenditure on the drinks is excluded from Part A of Schedule 6A, by clause 9 of Part B to the Schedule, and is fully deductible to the licensee.